- Library & Technology

 Classical Studies/Classical & Near Eastern Archaeology: The classical studies collections librarian selects works on religion, mythology, and archaeology of ancient Greece, Rome, Egypt, Mesopotamia, Assyria, Babylon, and other Near Eastern ancient cultures, and on archaeology in general.
 The religion collections librarian selects works on Middle Eastern (in particular Jewish, Islamic, and Christian) religion, mythology, and archaeology, and on mythology in general.
 Area studies collections librarians select works on mythology of their geographic areas.

-East Asian Languages & Literatures: The East Asian Studies collections librarian selects works on East Asian traditional tales.
+East Asian Languages & Cultures: The East Asian Studies collections librarian selects works on East Asian traditional tales.
 The religion collections librarian has primary responsibility for works related to East Asian religions.

 History: The Religion collections librarian has primary responsibility for selecting materials relating to religion and history, although the History collections librarian may supplement this collection.